KalleZ/engine/README.md

 Tuxxedo Engine is a component-based PHP5 library that aids in building and managing large web applications.
-It contains components for MVC applications, database connectivity, an ActiveRecord ORM, a query-builder and user authentication & authorisation management, along with a session manager.
+It contains components for MVC applications, database connectivity, an ActiveRecord ORM, authentication & authorisation management, along with a session manager.

 License